 Overview of the Female Reproductive System

-The female reproductive system consists of the external and internal genital organs.
-The breasts are sometimes considered part of the reproductive system (see Overview of Breast Disorders).
+The female reproductive system consists of the external genital organs and internal genital organs.
+The breasts are sometimes considered part of the reproductive system.
 However, other parts of the body also affect the development and functioning of the reproductive system.
 They include the following: